panosc-eu/spack-repo/readme.md

 version, this is an indication that the version in the `package.py` file should also be bumped.

-Dependabot automatically created a branch like: `dependabot/pip/dot-github/dependabot/{PACKAGE_NAME}-{BUMP_VERSION}`, you should switch to that branch and make any relevant updates to the `package.py` file there, before merging.
+Dependabot automatically creates a branch like:
+`dependabot/pip/dot-github/dependabot/{PACKAGE_NAME}-{BUMP_VERSION}`, you should
+switch to that branch and make any relevant updates to the `package.py` file there, before merging.

 For example, look at this [PR from Dependabot](https://github.com/panosc-eu/spack-repo/pull/2) which bumps extra-geom to a newer version.
 The PR was automatically generated,